Lifeguard: United States

 In the United States there are several nationally recognized organizations that certify lifeguards.
-The American Red Cross Lifeguarding program, American Lifeguard Association, Jeff Ellis and Associates, the YMCA, Starfish Aquatics Institute's Starguard program, NASCO, and the Boy Scouts of America.
+The American Red Cross, American Aquatics and Safety Training, Jeff Ellis and Associates, the YMCA, Starfish Aquatics Institute's Starguard program, NASCO, and the Boy Scouts of America.
 The standard in open water surf training is the United States Lifesaving Association.

-The American Red Cross, USLA and Ellis and Associates establish standards which are universally adopted for lifeguard training.
+The American Red Cross, Boy Scouts of America, YMCA, USLA and Ellis and Associates establish standards which are universally adopted for lifeguard training.

 The first beach patrol in the United States was founded in 1891 in Atlantic City, New Jersey.
 The Atlantic City Beach Patrol is currently the oldest active beach patrol in the United States.

 In 2009, 117 drowned at the nation's beaches; 21 drowned where lifeguards were on duty.
 There were 82,969 rescues reported from 114 reporting agencies.

 Consent

 In an active emergency, lifeguards are required to act, and to ask permission to give care in any situation.
 Ill or injured people can grant their informed consent for care.
 Someone who is unresponsive, confused or seriously injured or ill (such as in a nonfatal drowning) may not be able to grant consent.
 In these cases, the law assumes the victim would give consent if able.
 This is called implied consent, and also applies to an underage victim whose parent or guardian is not present.